Getting involved with any subject means getting to learn the language. Orchids, and plants in general, are no exception.

 OCULUS (OK-yew-lus) - An eye; a leaf bud used as a cutting.

-OPERCULATE (o-PUR-ka-late) - Lid-like, as some anthers, or furnished with a lid.
+OPERCULATE (o-PUR-ka-late) or (oh-PERK-yew-layt) - Lid-like, as some anthers, or furnished with a lid.

-OPERCULUM (o-PUR-ka-lum) - A cap or lid to an organ shedding by circumscissle dehiscence.
+OPERCULUM (o-PUR-ka-lum) or (oh-PERK-yew-lum) - A cap or lid to an organ shedding by circumscissle dehiscence; in orchids, the anther cap.

-OPPOSITE - attached to the stem in pairs, on opposite sides of the node.
+OPPOSITE - Said of a plant having two leaves at the same node; attached to the stem in pairs, on opposite sides of the node.

 ORBICULAR (or-BIK-u-lar) - Circular.